Rural Housing Service, USDA.

 (i) The legal authority necessary for carrying out the proposed loan purposes and for obtaining, giving security for, and repaying the proposed loan.

 (ii) A proven record of successfully assisting low-income multi-family housing projects.
-Such record will include recent experience in loan making and servicing with loans that are similar in nature to those proposed for the PRLF demonstration program and a delinquency and loss rate acceptable to the Agency.
-The applicant will be responsible for providing such information to the Agency.
+Such record will include recent experience in loan making and servicing loans that are similar in nature to those proposed for the PRLF demonstration program and a delinquency and loss rate acceptable to the Agency.

-(iii) A staff with loan making and servicing expertise acceptable to the Agency.
+(iii) The services of a staff with loan making and servicing expertise acceptable to the Agency.

 (c) No loans will be extended to an intermediary unless:

-(i) There is adequate assurance of repayment of the loan evidenced by the fiscal and managerial capabilities of the proposed intermediary.
+(i) There is adequate assurance of repayment of the loan based on the fiscal and managerial capabilities of the proposed intermediary.

-(ii) The amount of the loan, together with other funds available, is adequate to assure completion preservation or revitalization of the project or achieve the purposes for which the loan is made.
+(ii) The amount of the loan, together with other funds available, is adequate to assure completion of the project or achieve the purposes for which the loan is made.

 (iii) At least 51 percent of the outstanding interest or membership in any nonpublic body intermediary must be composed of citizens of the United States or individuals who reside in the United States after being legally admitted for permanent residence.

-(iv) The Intermediary's prior calendar year audit indicates an unqualified audited opinion as a result of the audit which provides a statement relating to the accuracy of the financial statements.
+(v) The Intermediary's prior calendar year audit indicates an unqualified audited opinion as a result of the audit.

 (a) To be eligible to receive loans from the PRLF, ultimate recipients must: